wpendl99/.github/profile/webServices/express/express.md

 > — TJ Holowaychuk

 Everything in Express revolves around creating and using HTTP routing and middleware functions.
-You create an Express application by using NPM to install the Express package and then calling the `express` function to create the express application and listen for HTTP requests on a desired port.
+You create an Express application by using NPM to install the Express package and then calling the `express` constructor to create the express application and listen for HTTP requests on a desired port.

 ```sh
 ➜ npm install express